Lehfed

 Lehfed (لحفد, also known as Lihfid) is a municipality in the Byblos District of Keserwan-Jbeil Governorate, Lebanon.
 It is 55 kilometers north of Beirut.
-Lehfed has an average elevation of 1000 meters above sea level and a total land area of 529 hectares.
+Lehfed has an average elevation of 1000 meters above sea level and a total land area of 542 hectares.
 There were three companies with more than five employees operating in the village as of 2008.
-Its inhabitants are predominantly Maronite Catholics.
+Its population, consisting of 2400 inhabitants, 950 of them being electors, is predominantly Maronite Catholic.

+Lehfed is the hometown of the Blessed Stephen Nehmé.